-The exchange offer, and tendering MetLife stockholders' withdrawal rights, will expire at 12:00 midnight, New York City time, at the end of September 11, 2008 (which is referred to as the "expiration date"), unless the exchange offer is extended or terminated.
+The exchange offer, and tendering MetLife stockholders' withdrawal rights, will expire at 12:00 midnight, New York City time, at the end of [•], 2008 (which is referred to as the "expiration date"), unless the exchange offer is extended or terminated.
 MetLife stockholders must tender their shares of MetLife common stock prior to this time if they want to participate in the exchange offer.
-MetLife may extend the originally contemplated exchange offer period for an aggregate of 10 business days.
-In addition, MetLife may extend the exchange offer (1) for one or more periods of not more than 10 business days per extension if the conditions to MetLife's obligation to complete the exchange offer have not been satisfied or waived by the expiration date, (2) for any period as required by any rule, regulation, interpretation or position of the SEC or its staff applicable to the exchange offer, (3) if the limit on the number of shares of RGA class B common stock that can be received for each share of MetLife common stock tendered is reached, or (4) if a market disruption event (as described below) occurs on any of the three days during which the value of each share of MetLife common stock and RGA class B common stock was originally expected to be determined.
+MetLife may extend the originally contemplated exchange offer prior to this time if they want to participate one or more periods of not more than 10 business days per extension if the conditions to MetLife's obligation to complete the exchange offer, (3) if the limit on the number of shares of RGA class B common stock that can be received for each share of MetLife common stock tendered is reached, or (4) if a market disruption event (as described below) occurs on any of the three days during which the value of each share of MetLife common stock and RGA class B common stock was originally expected to be determined.
 If MetLife extends the exchange offer, it will publicly announce by press release the extension no later than 9:00 a.m., New York City time, on the next business day after the previously scheduled expiration date.

-If any of the conditions to the recapitalization described under "The Recapitalization and Distribution Agreement - Recapitalization - Conditions to Completing the Recapitalization" have not been met prior to the exchange offer, RGA may decide not to go forward with the recapitalization.
+If any of the conditions to the recapitalization described under "The Recapitalization and Distribution Agreement - Recapitalization - Conditions to Completing the Recapitalization" have not been met prior to the expiration of the exchange offer, RGA may decide not to go forward with the recapitalization.
 If RGA determines not to go forward with the recapitalization, MetLife will terminate the exchange offer and not accept for exchange any shares of MetLife common stock.